 A VP of Sales may have the authority to grant large price discounts.
 But to avoid getting pushed around in a negotiation with a particularly aggressive customer, they might choose to strategically (and temporarily) abdicate their authority to their CFO, saying something like, “unfortunately, a discount that large would need to be approved by our CFO but I’ve never seen her grant something like that before.”
 With the customer unable to speak to the CFO and the VP of Sales apparently lacking the authority to grant the discount, the hope is that the magnitude of the concession will be minimized.

-Being the leader of the Province, Ford has the ability to set and overrule most of the pandemic rules under his government’s purview.
-But when he encounters a particularly contentious objection, he often strategically abdicates his authority to other people and entities (typically not present for questioning) to avoid getting cornered.
+Being the leader of the Province, Ford had the ability to set and overrule most of the pandemic rules under his government’s purview.
+But when he encountered a particularly contentious objection, he strategically abdicated his authority to other people and entities (typically not present for questioning) to avoid getting cornered.

 Journalist: “Why do you continue to put teachers and students at risk by not mandating smaller class sizes?”

 Ford: “I’ve always said that protecting the safety of our students and teachers is critical.
 But since I’m not a Doctor, when it comes to making decisions about class sizes or other medical decisions I always defer to our health command table* and our local medical officers of health.”

 *Note: the make-up of this large health command table remained a mystery since the start of the pandemic.
 Ontario also has 34 different public health units, each with its own chief medical officer.
 This abdication of authority to a faceless entity makes it intentionally difficult for Ford to be cornered.